 Imagine being able to convert water into a boundless source of cheap energy.
 That's what BlackLight Power, a 25-employee firm in Cranbury, N.J., says it can do.
 The only problem: Most scientists say that company's technology violates the basic laws of physics.
 Such skepticism doesn't daunt Dr. Randell Mills, a Harvard-trained physician and founder of BlackLight, who recently claimed that he has created a working fuel cell using the world's most pervasive element: the hydrogen found in water.
 Mills says he has a market-ready product: a fuel cell that produces a chemical reaction to alter hydrogen atoms.
 The fuel cell releases heat that turns water into steam, which drives electric turbines.
 The working models in his lab generate 50 kilowatts of electricity - enough to power six or seven houses.
 But these, Mills says, can be scaled [up] to drive a large, electric power plant.
 The inventor claims this electricity will cost less than 2 cents per kilowatt-hour, which compares to a national average of 8.9 cents.
 Mills developed the patented cocktail that enables the reaction - a solid fuel made of hydrogen and a sodium hydride catalyst - only a year ago.
 (He recently posted instructions on the company's Web site, blacklightpower.com).
 Now that the device is ready for commercialization, he says, BlackLight is negotiating with several utilities and architecture and engineering firms.
 The business, Mills says, has attracted $60 million in funding from wealthy individuals, investment firms ... and it is no longer seeking money.
 BlackLight's board of directors reads like a Who's Who of finance and energy leaders.

 Note: For two New York Times articles showing the viability of this amazing technology, click here and here.
-For many exciting stories on new energy inventions, click here.
+And for the latest on this exciting technology, click here.
+For many other exciting major media news articles on new energy inventions, click here.

 Cold Fusion Is Hot Again